What is Invention?

 Derivative Works, Shuffling Cultural Snow

-Derivative works are works that recycle text from an existing text.
+Derivative works are works that recycle text or ideas from an existing text or artefact.

 Derivative works may retell old stories.
 For instance, the Disney story of Cinderella in 1950 was a retelling of Perrault’s Grimm’s Fairy Tales in 1697.
 Frozen in 2013 was a retelling of Hans Christian Anderson’s Ice Queen (1845).